 Knowledgeable Attorneys Advocate For Your Well-Being During A Hospital Discharge Trust a team of skilled medical malpractice lawyers for rock-solid legal representation

 Being discharged from the hospital is generally seen as a positive experience, symbolizing better health and the end to a challenging experience.
 But the success of a hospital discharge largely depends on the actions of the hospital staff and the patient’s physician.
 If proper steps are not taken, or the discharge is completed too early, injuries to the patient can result.
-When this happens, contact the law firm of Schochor, Frederico and Staton, P.A. for reliable representation of your hospital injury discharge claim.
+When this happens, contact the law firm of Schochor, Staton, Goldberg and Cardea, P.A. for reliable representation of your hospital injury discharge claim.
 We hold two offices in Washington D.C. and Baltimore, Maryland, and serve both local and national clients.

 When discharge is inappropriate